A-Ighalo/Karaoke/README.md

 # 🎤 Colorful Karaoke Display

-A simple Python script that displays song lyrics line-by-line with colorful text in the terminal.
+A Python script that displays song lyrics line-by-line with colorful text in the terminal.

 ## Features